The Maritimes: Climate

-In spite of its name, The Maritimes has a humid continental climate of the warm-summer subtype.
+In spite of its name, the Maritimes has a humid continental climate of the warm-summer subtype.
 Especially in coastal Nova Scotia, differences between summers and winters are narrow compared to the rest of Canada.
 The inland climate of New Brunswick is in stark contrast during winter, resembling more continental areas.
 Summers are somewhat tempered by the marine influence throughout the provinces, but due to the southerly parallels still remain similar to more continental areas further west.
 Yarmouth in Nova Scotia has significant marine influence to have a borderline oceanic microclimate, but winter nights are still cold even in all coastal areas.
 The northernmost areas of New Brunswick are only just above subarctic with very cold continental winters.

 Demographics

-The Maritimes were predominantly rural until recent decades, having resource-based economies of fishing, agriculture, forestry, and coal mining.

 Maritimers are predominantly of west European origin: Scottish Canadians, Irish Canadians, English Canadians, and Acadians.
-New Brunswick, in general, differs from the other two Maritime provinces in that it has a much higher francophone population.
+New Brunswick, in general, differs from the other two Maritime provinces in that it has a much higher Francophone population.
 There was once a significant Canadian Gaelic speaking population.
 Helen Creighton recorded Celtic traditions of rural Nova Scotia in the mid-1900s.

 There are Black Canadians who are mostly descendants of Black Loyalists or black refugees from the War of 1812.
 This Maritime population is mainly among Black Nova Scotians.

-There are Mi'kmaq reserves in all three provinces, and a smaller population of the Maliseet in western New Brunswick.
+There are Mi'kmaw nations in all Atlantic regions.
+There are also Wolastoqey nations along the Saint John River, also along parts of the Saint Lawrence River, and in Quebec toward Montreal.
+There are also Passamaquoddy nations along the Fundy Bay, along the edge of the US border, and across the border into Maine.
+Together these nations form the Wabanaki Confederacy.